breakds/lazy-bone/README.md

 ## Example

-An example is built on top of this library can be found [here](https://github.com/breakds/lazy-bone-example)
+An example built on top of this library can be found [here](https://github.com/breakds/lazy-bone-example)

 ## Lisence